 Each year, Alliance MBS runs a five-day Trading BootCamp for all current students studying MSc Accounting and Finance, MSc Finance, MSc Finance and Business Economics and MSc Quantitative Finance.
-These trading simulations provide students with experience of real world trading and the opportunity to engage with contemporary financial markets, enabling them to apply their classroom theory in practice.
+These trading simulations provide students with the experience of real-world trading and the opportunity to engage with contemporary financial markets, enabling them to apply their classroom theory in practice.

 This is a fantastic opportunity for accounting and finance students at Alliance MBS and is another way in which we prepare students for successful careers after graduation.

 The Eddie Davies Library Finance Zone in Alliance Manchester Business School gives you access to one of the UK's most comprehensive collections of specialist financial and business databases that are used by top researchers around the world.
 These include Bloomberg, Datastream, Thomson ONE, Compustat, WRDS, Capital IQ and many more.